-In 2013, we resolved the CdC litigation by paying €37.5 million (final settlement payment of €36.0 million plus €1.5 million of interest) and the presiding court in the ADM litigation ruled in our favor rejecting the ADM claims (which ruling was appealed but upheld).
+In 2013, we resolved the CdC litigation by paying \notin 37.5 million (final settlement payment of \notin 36.0 million plus €1.5 million of interest) and the presiding court in the ADM litigation ruled in our favor rejecting the ADM claims (which ruling was appealed but upheld).
 In 2015, the ADM assessed additional fees of €19.8 million (which were to be collected by Cirsa Gaming and on behalf of Cirsa Gaming and certain of our operating partners) (the "ADM Determination").
-We have paid a total of €18.2 million of this amount.
-There is an additional €1.6 million of the ADM Determination left to be paid, which is owed by certain of our partner operators.
+We have paid a total of $\notin 18.2$ million of this amount.
+There is an additional $\notin 1.6$ million of the ADM Determination left to be paid, which is owed by certain of our partner operators.
 On June 24, 2019, the Regional Administrative Court of Lazio issued judgment No. 8204/2019, stating, among other things, that the payment obligation set forth by the ADM Determination shall be borne not only by the concessionaires, but shall be split among all operators in the gaming sector (including site operators and partners) proportionally to the payment of the ADM assessed obligations on the basis of the relevant contractual agreements.
 As this judgment did not explicitly state whether the concessionaires and the other operators are liable for the payment separately or on a joint and several basis, Cirsa Italia filed an appeal against such decision in the Consiglio di Stato Court in February 2020 based on a decision of the Italian Constitutional Court that each party (concessionaires, site operators and partners) is entitled directly by law to pay only its share of the tax amount due to the ADM and that there should be no joint and several liability.
 See "Regulation."
-On September 28, 2020, the Consiglio di Stato Court lodged a request for a preliminary ruling before the Court of Justice of the European Union aimed at determining whether the national legislation constitutes a restriction on the freedom of establishment or the freedom to provide services guaranteed by Articles 49 and 56 TFEU and whether it is compatible with the principle of protection of legitimate expectations.
-The hearing before the Court of Justice of the European Union took place on January 27, 2022.
-The judgment, published on September 22, 2022, ruled that the reduction of compensation to gaming concessionaires cannot be justified only by the need to improve public finances.
-Accordingly, Article 49 TFEU must be interpreted as meaning that national legislation which imposes a levy that reduces the remuneration of gaming concessionaires, entails a restriction of the freedom guaranteed by the same Article 49 TFUE, and the Treaty provision precludes such a restriction from being justified on the basis of objectives based solely on considerations relating to the improvement of public finances.
-Where Article 49 TFEU is applicable, the principle of the protection of legitimate expectations must be interpreted to mean that it does not, in principle, preclude national legislation that temporarily reduces the concessionaires' compensation agreed upon in the agreements (Convenzioni).
-Based on this interpretation, the Court ruled that the Consiglio di Stato shall examine whether the legislation at issue complies with the principle of the protection of legitimate expectations.
+On September 28, 2020, the Consiglio di Stato Court lodged a request for a preliminary ruling before the Court of Justice of the European Union, which took place on January 27, 2022.
+The judgment, published on September 22, 2022, ruled that the reduction of compensation to gaming concessionaires cannot be justified only by the need to improve public finances and the Court ruled that the Consiglio di Stato shall examine whether the legislation at issue complies with the principle of the protection of legitimate expectations.
 On December 1, 2022, a hearing was held before the Consiglio di Stato Court and the Consiglio di Stato Court issued an order on February 1, 2023 requesting parties to provide clarification on the 2015 budget in order to assess the impact of the levy on each individual concessionaire.
-Cirsa Italia is currently drafting a response setting out the impact of the levy on its 2015 budget.
+In November 2023 Cirsa Italia filed a response setting out the impact of the levy on its 2015 budget.
+The Consiglio di Stato Court's final ruling is currently pending and is expected to be issued during the course of 2024.